 You’ll begin by tying financial instruments like loans, credit cards, investment accounts, and mortgages to Mint.
-The platform will categorise your expenses and offer insights into your spending.
+The platform will categorize your expenses and offer insights into your spending.
 You’ll have the option of creating a budget and establishing spending caps for particular categories.
 Additionally, through its connection with Billshark, Mint offers a function for bill negotiating and the ability to set up personal savings goals.

 Beware: If you decide to use the bill negotiating option, you’ll be charged 40% of the money Billshark saves you during the subscription time.
-Also be advised that choosing a payment plan vs making a one-time upfront payment will cost you $9.
+Also, be advised that choosing a payment plan vs making a one-time upfront payment will cost you $9.

 Best for a comprehensive budget: Deluxe Quicken